shanemuk/psion/readme.md

 Before WardFive, there was WardRound for the Psion 3a.
 You can download it here: [WardRnd.zip](https://github.com/shanemuk/psion/blob/main/wardrnd.zip) You can use the code **[NWFTTI\AS** to register as **Psion User**.
 In the files section you will find WARDRND.OPL and WARDRND.PIC which are the source code and icon file respectively.
 You can use these to modify WardRound for your own needs.

+## VScroll (Series 5/5mx)
+VScroll is an OPL framework for creating a vertical scroll bar for use in your own apps.
+[Download the ZIP file here.](https://github.com/shanemuk/psion/blob/main/VScroll.zip) - it's a little rudimentary, but kinda cool.
+It comes with VScrollTest, which allows you to test it, and also acts as a sort-of tutorial as you hack it apart.
+Enjoy!

 ## Watchmaker (Series 3a+)
 The [Blind Watchmaker](https://en.wikipedia.org/wiki/The_Blind_Watchmaker) is a great book by Richard Dawkins, explaining how natural selection can work on genetic variation to evolve complex organisms.
 In the book he describes a computer program to generate "biomorphs" - very simple rules can be used to generate a shape, and then via mutations, you can select the next generation and so on, to produce interesting and complex "creatures".
 So I wrote a version for the Psion 3a.
 This is the [OPL file - you can download](https://github.com/shanemuk/psion/blob/main/WTCHMK2.OPL) it and translate it on your device.